Losing Love: The Life Experience We All Must Learn To Master

-There’s plenty of practical tips to help shift and grow a mindset that allows us to master this most challenging of life experiences.
+There are plenty of practical tips to help shift and grow a mindset that allows us to master these most challenging of life experiences.

 “Love is never lost.
 If not reciprocated, it will flow and soften and purify the heart.” ―Washington Irving 1783-1859

 Table of Contents

 If you’re here, you’re probably feeling like you need some ideas or guidance because you’ve lost or are losing love from someone in one form or another, and wondering how to cope with it and move forward.
 It can be very difficult indeed.

 However, there is a light at the end of this dark tunnel you may find yourself feeling stuck in.

 And that is the amazing ability you have to grow and expand the capacity inside your heart and your soul to love more deeply than you’ve ever imagined possible.

 Thomas C. Timmreck writes in his abstract on Overcoming the loss of a love: preventing love addiction and promoting positive emotional health,

 “Dysfunctional emotional conditions such as distrust, feelings of rejection, loss of self-worth, deep-seated anger, feelings of failure, loss, and an array of other emotional distress and self-defeating behaviors arise in the emotionally hurt person.”